itays77/uniBuyProject/README.md

 1. Clone the repository
 2. Enter the backend dir
 3. Install dependencies - npm install
-4. Create a `.env` file in the backend directory - copy the correct values from the file
+4. Create a `.env` file in the backend directory and copy the correct values from the text file
 4. Start the backend server - npm run dev (Will run on port 8000 by default)

 ### Frontend Setup

 1. Enter the frontend dir
 2. Install dependencies - npm install
-3. Create a `.env` file in the frontend directory and copy the correct values from the file
+3. Create a `.env` file in the frontend directory and copy the correct values from the text file
 4. Start the frontend server - npm run dev (Will run on port 5173 by default.)

 ## Payment Integration